 You can only get the best out of the Flowtime Technique if you are not distracted while working or studying.
 Therefore, ensure you remove everything that distracts you before starting.
 This includes turning off notifications on your cell phone, keeping a piece of paper for noting down distractions, and informing your co-workers that you will prefer not to be disturbed.

 Stick to one task

 Don’t multitask.
 Instead, take note of all your tasks beforehand and decide which one is most urgent, then stay on it until you complete it.

 Track the time spent on each task

 Earlier, we pointed out that one of the benefits of the Flowtime Technique is being able to track how long you spend on tasks.
-If you decide to use it, get a time tracking app like Akiflow to note how long it takes to complete a task.
+If you decide to use it, get a time-tracking app like Akiflow to note how long it takes to complete a task.

-With Akiflow, you can also capture meetings, ideas, content from emails and Slack conversations, and turn them into tasks.
+With Akiflow, you can also capture meetings, ideas, and content from emails and Slack conversations, and turn them into tasks.

 Take breaks when you need to

 The Pomodoro Technique provides regular breaks, while the Flowtime Technique requires you to pick interludes yourself.
 Depending on how you work, you may be tempted to continue until you’re done with the task but ensure you take regular breaks.
 This could be when you feel tired, when you’re finding it difficult to concentrate, or when you’ve run out of ideas.